Kitchen Renovation 101

 How can Susan Jablon Mosaics help you with your renovation?
 Typically, we would work with you and your kitchen, master bathroom and walk in shower, family bathroom, powder room, laundry room, fireplace and hearth, and even outdoor kitchen, swimming pool and spa.
 These are areas that really maximize the incredible beauty of glass tile.
 Glass tile can be used on walls, floors, in showers, on shower floors, outdoors ( called exterior rating) basically wherever you would install porcelain tile, you can install glass tile.

 To break this process down for you, let's imagine you have decided to renovate your kitchen.
-Let's discuss your counter top and backsplash decision making portion of this renovation, because this is our specialty.
+Let's discuss your counter top and custom tile backsplash, a critical decision during this portion of your renovation and our specialty.
 Where do you start?
 You start by choosing your counter top wisely.
 The wide array of counter top colors, materials and details give you thousands of combinations to choose from.
 Plastic laminate is tough, stain resistant and economical.
 Solid surface countertops are stain resistant, easy to clean and if you make a scratch or burn you can sand out these blemishes.
 These are also generally expensive.
 Quartz composites have many of the virtues of stone countertops and few of the failings.
 They are scratch, heat and stain resistant and non porous so very easy to clean.
 Again, expensive.
 Natural Stone slabs include granite, marble, soapstone, limestone and slate.
 Stone is a beautiful material with inherent flaws and irregularities, and easily stains.
 It is heavy, hard to work with and expensive.
 But did we say beautiful?
 Concrete is a very chic countertop material that can be rough and rugged or polished and pristine.
 Concrete can be stained, cast and multi colored recycled glass shards can be floating magnificently in them.
 It is expensive.
 Wood is a sentimental favorite because it is warm and beautiful.If not protected it can scorch, stain, scratch and swell.
 It must be correctly finished and can be pricey.

 It is important to research your countertop selection for not just look and feel, but use.
 How do you behave in the kitchen?
 Do you have tomato sauce on the ceiling every time you cook pasta?
 Do you pick up hot pans without pot holders?
 Are you tidy and careful as you cook?
 What is your countertop personality?